A recursive-descent parser for RDoc markup.

 end

-Skips the next token if its type is token_type
+Skips the next token if its type is token_type.

 Optionally raises an error if the next token is not of the expected type.